-In particular, during the last assessment, the Board confirmed that the commercial relationships between Eni and Vodafone Italy (a company of which Director Guindani is a significant officer) and between Eni and the companies of the KME Group (companies subject to a significant influence, also indirectly, by Director Moriani) are not significant for the purpose of assessing the independence, given the nature and the amounts of these relationships.
-The relationships were assessed on the basis of statements from the Directors and other information available to the Company, taking account of the fact that - in view of the nature of the companies referred to - the transactions between them and Eni are governed by the related parties transaction procedure and reported to the corporate bodies.
+The assessment of the Board and the verification of the Nomination Committee - at its meetings of February 15, 2018, February 14, 2019 and most recently February 27, 2020, based upon the investigation performed by the Nomination Committee on the basis of the statements of the Directors and the information available to the Company, the Board of Directors confirmed the previous conclusion.
+For the purposes of the independence assessment, any transactions with related parties involving the independent Directors, indicating a closer relationship with the Director, were deemed relevant.
+During the last assessment, the Board confirmed that the commercial relationships between Eni and Vodafone Italy (a company of which Director Guindani is a significant officer) and between Eni and the companies of the KME Group (companies subject to a significant influence, also indirectly, by Director Moriani) are not significant for the purpose of assessing the independence, given the nature and the amounts of these relationships.
+The relationships were assessed on the basis of statements from the Directors and other information available to the Company, taking account of the fact that - in view of the nature of the companies referred to - the transactions between them and Eni are governed by the related parties transaction procedure and reported to the corporate bodies and were not deemed to affect the independence requirement.
+In addition, the Board confirmed continued compliance with the independence requirement by Director Lorenzi, who on May 5, 2020 will complete the ninth year of office as Director101, considering that his office expires on May 13, 2020.